 Make Sure You Have a Wedding Photography Contract

 Verbal agreements about the services you'll provide aren't always enough; by having a wedding photography contract in place with your clients, you can ensure that you both get what you want from the big day.
-Contracts can include as many details as you'd like, such as:
+Formally drafted contracts can include as many details as you'd like, such as:

 - What you'll take pictures of

 - How and when you'll provide digital and print copies